bhaskar4u/7edge/README.md

-7)use post-method "http://localhost:5000/user/signin" and fill your given credential to signin 8)use post-method "http://localhost:5000/user/update/:id" for update the user field 9)use delete-method "http://localhost:5000/user/delete/:id" for delete the particular user with id 10)use get-method "http://localhost:5000/user/list" for generating the list of all users (/list/ is not protected route)
+7)use post-method "http://localhost:5000/user/signin" and fill your given credential to signin 8)use post-method "http://localhost:5000/user/update/:id" for update the user field 9)use delete-method "http://localhost:5000/user/delete/:id" for delete the particular user with id 10)use get-method "http://localhost:5000/user/list" for generating the list of all users 11)Login with credential for generating the token 12)"update" and "list" route is protected